-We find that, in contrast to the credit multiplier, the fiscal multiplier in China has recently increased to 1.4.
+We find that, in contrast to the credit multiplier, the fiscal multiplier in China has recently increased to 1.2.
 High fiscal multipliers imply that fiscal policy may be effective in supporting macroeconomic adjustment.
 Yet we also find evidence that the effectiveness of fiscal policy is lower for off-budget expenditure and in provinces with unproductive SOEs.
 Further, the fiscal stimulus in China primarily boosts construction and manufacturing at the expense of services.
 Consequently, future fiscal stimulus would need to be on-budget and rebalanced towards services-related expenditure to contribute to the rebalancing of the Chinese economy towards services.

 Figure 1.
-Appointments of provincial party secretaries are unrealted to provincial macroeconomic conditions
+Appointment timing and provincial macroeconomic conditions

-Note: This figure plots average two-year GDP growth in provinces with newly appointed party secretaries in a seven-year window around the year of appointment (green line) compared to the growth in other provinces (blue line).
+Note: This figure plots the average two-year GDP growth in provinces with newly appointed party secretaries in a five-year window around the year of appointment relative to the growth in other provinces.
 Plotted GDP growths are predicted values after removing year fixe effects.
-Green and blue bands show 95 percent confidence intervals.
+The bar shows 95 percent confidence intervals.